AhmedHazemOraby/BlockSphere/README.md

 PRIVATE_KEY=your_ethereum_private_key (Metamask private key for public deployment to a testnet) SEPOLIA_RPC_URL=your_sepolia_rpc_url (For Sepolia testnet deployment only)

-NOTE: MAKE SURE TO REPLACE CONTRACT ADDRESS IN "Network.jsx", "UploadCertificate.jsx" and "UploadDegree.jsx"
+NOTE: MAKE SURE TO REPLACE CONTRACT ADDRESS IN "Network.jsx", "UploadCertificate.jsx" and "UploadDegree.jsx":

+const contractAddress = " " # Add your contract address here

 If you want to change to a testnet, change the settings "in hardhat.config.js".